BAS Cybersecurity

 Cloud Architecture and Services, Certificate

 The Cloud Architecture and Services Certificate is a 1-year, 46-credit certificate that focuses on the design and utilization of cloud services.
-This certificate has the ability to stack to both the AAS-T and BAS degree.
+This certificate has the ability to stack with both the AAS-T and BAS degrees.

 Focus Areas: